SamIrving94/micro-journal/README.md

 Users can send journal entries via WhatsApp, which will be automatically added to their account.

+### SMS Integration

+Users can send journal entries via SMS, which will be automatically added to their account.

 ### User Settings

-Users can configure various preferences, including their phone number for WhatsApp integration.
+Users can configure various preferences, including their phone number for messaging integration.

 ## Deployment